mangdangroboticsclub/MiniPupperDocs/docs/guide/Navigation.rst

 Navigation allows the robot to move from one location to the specified destination based on the infomation of a map given from the IMU and the lidar sensor created from SLAM.

-Mini Pupper's ROS2 installation package is `ros2_setup_scripts <https://github.com/Tiryoh/ros2_setup_scripts_ubuntu>`_  provided by our contributor @Tiryoh.
+* Mini Pupper's ROS2 installation package is `ros2_setup_scripts <https://github.com/Tiryoh/ros2_setup_scripts_ubuntu>`_  provided by one of our contributor @Tiryoh.
-Mini Pupper's ROS2 version is based on `Champ <https://github.com/chvmp/champ>`_  open source project, and we made some changes to SLAM and Navigation functions.
+* Mini Pupper's ROS2 version is based on `Champ <https://github.com/chvmp/champ>`_  open source project, and we made some changes to SLAM and Navigation functions.
-Mini Pupper's software supporting lidar sensor is based on `ldlidar_stl_ros2 <https://github.com/ldrobotSensorTeam/ldlidar_stl_ros2>`_  open source project.
+* Mini Pupper's software supporting lidar sensor is based on `ldlidar_stl_ros2 <https://github.com/ldrobotSensorTeam/ldlidar_stl_ros2>`_  open source project.

 The following video shows how we can use the navigation function to make the Mini Pupper move along the planned path.